fatimahmohaimeed/FarmBlog/README.md

-This page can publish news.
+He can post news from his profile.

 Then it will appear on the home page in the daily news section..